zaldre/blog/content/about.md

 <img src="/images/avatar.png" alt="Zaldre" width="200" />
 Hey there! 👋

-I'm Zaldre, a DevOps engineer and infrastructure enthusiast who believes in automating the boring stuff so humans can focus on the interesting problems.
+I'm Chris, AKA Zaldre, a DevOps engineer and infrastructure enthusiast who believes in automating the boring stuff so humans can focus on the interesting problems.

 ## What I Do

 I specialize in:
-- **Infrastructure as Code** - Kubernetes, Ansible and Hybrid Infrastucture architecture, both on prem and in the cloud
+- **Infrastructure as Code** - Kubernetes, Ansible and Hybrid Infrastucture architecture On-Prem and in the cloud
 - **CI/CD Pipelines** - Building robust automation that just works
 - **Cloud & Container Orchestration** - Making complex systems manageable
 - **Security & Secrets Management** - Keeping production safe and compliant
-- **Language Polyglot** - Go, Python, Powershell, Ansible, English, Thai
+- **Language Polyglot** - Go, Python, Powershell, C#, Bash, Ansible, English, Thai

-Currently working with Kubernetes, Azure, Go, and a healthy obsession with GitOps workflows.
+Currently working with Kubernetes, Azure, Go, and have a healthy obsession with GitOps workflows.

 ## This Blog